30 Essential Books for Industrial Designers

 I can’t emphasis enough the importance of sustainable design and this book will get you ahead of the majority of designers already out there.
 If not, it will at least encourage you to start taking baby steps in that direction.

-Well it might not be the self proclaimed “World’s best selling book” it does have plenty of insights on how Designers can compete in today’s over saturated creative industry.
+Though it might not be the self-proclaimed “World’s best-selling book”, it does have plenty of insights on how Designers can compete in today’s over-saturated creative industry.
 It is a nice and quick read that you could chew through in 2 train rides.
-However I do suggest you take twice as long and spend a few minutes in between to digest Paul’s thoughts.
+However, I do suggest you take twice as long and spend a few minutes in between to digest Paul’s thoughts.

 8) The Lovemarks Effect: Winning in the Consumer Revolution by Kevin Roberts